Skip to main content

 Invented Name Strategy

-• Names that have little to no meaning.
-Some excellent examples of this strategy are Google and Skype
+• Names that have little to no meaning or feature a made-up word.
+Some excellent examples of this include Google and Skype.

-• Some companies, such as Coca-Cola combine two words to come up with their brand name
+• Some companies, such as Coca-Cola, combine two words to come up with their brand names.

-• The main advantage is that this name becomes associated with your brand only
+• The main advantage of this strategy is that the name becomes associated with your brand only, allowing you to stand out from your competitors.

-• It may take plenty of investment and time before reaching recognition
+• It may take plenty of investment and time before reaching recognition, especially if you are using made-up words.
+However, this is a strategy that often pays off over time.

 Metaphor Strategy

-• Use your name metaphorically to represent specific attributes or qualities you want your name to communicate
+• This strategy involves using your name metaphorically to represent specific attributes or qualities that you’d like your brand name to communicate.
+For example, Amazon represents the diversity of products that are available globally.

 These strategies might not address all possible brand name origins, but they’ll get your brain rolling if you’ve got a creativity block.